HL7/US-Core-STU3/pages/_includes/us-core-medicationrequest-search.md

 -----------

-`GET /MedicationOrder?patient={id}[edit]`
+`GET /MedicationRequest?patient={id}[edit]`

 *Support:* Mandatory to support search by patient.

-*Implementation Notes:*  Search for all MedicationOrder resources for a patient.
-Fetches a bundle of all MedicationOrder resources for the specified patient  [(how to search by reference)].
+*Implementation Notes:*  Search for all MedicationRequest resources for a patient.
+Fetches a bundle of all MedicationRequest resources for the specified patient  [(how to search by reference)].